Mark P. Taylor

 Other Interests: Rock Climbing and Mountaineering

 I've climbed seven grade VI's on El Capitan and solo aided several grade V's in Yosemite and Zion.
 Now I live in Ohio ... enough said?
 I'm still dreaming about at least one more route up the captain.
 I do manage a trip to the Canadian Rockies most every year.
-Most recent climb in Canada: solo ascent of the NW Ridge of Mt.
+Most recent technical climb in Canada: solo ascent of the NW Ridge of Mt.
 Sir Donald (8/10) ... wild exposure with rime ice through the upper sections to keep me focused!
-Last year I was in the Colorado Rockies ... did the Maroon Bells and Mt.
-Pyramid along with some local cragging.
-This year was all work and no play.
+I was back in Canada this past summer.
+Lots of rain but I did manage an ascent of Mt.
+Daly and went in to look at the routes on Mt.
+Fryatt.